MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/inventory-how-to-find-where-production-bom-components-are-used.md

 ---
-    title: How to: Find Where Production BOM Components Are Used | Microsoft Docs
+    title: How to Find Where Production BOM Components Are Used | Microsoft Docs
     description: The where-used option displays where a component is used.
     services: project-madeira
     documentationcenter: ''